rust-gamedev/rust-gamedev.github.io/content/blog/survey-02/index.md

 Although this misunderstanding might have skewed the results, we have reason to believe that the effect is not too large.
-Anecdotally, when we properly explained the proposal to readers who were against it, most did not change their mind and cited deontological reasons for their stance.
+Anecdotally, when we properly explained the proposal to readers who were against it, most did not change their mind and cited more principled reasons for their stance.
 Chief among these was solidarity with the large number of creatives who recently lost their jobs due to AI-generated content, inside and outside the game development industry.